-Thanks to mobile devices and “always on” communications, customers have become accustomed to switching communication modes in social interactions.
+Thanks to mobile devices and “always on” communications, customers have become accustomed to switching communication modes in social interactions, which gives rise to the need for great omnichannel customer service.
 They expect the same kind of flexibility in their interactions with businesses and want access to support resources using whatever medium is at hand.
 RingCentral Contact Center enables customers to reach you via voice, email, web chat, fax, social media, or SMS.
 Inter-channel handoffs are seamless, for the best and most convenient customer experience.

 As companies embrace the power of artificial intelligence (AI), it raises the possibility that AI is the future of customer service.
 Chatbots are particularly hot technology that will continue to grow in 2017.
 Messaging apps are becoming increasingly sticky for users, and companies are looking to chatbots to take advantage of where their customers are going.
 For example, KLM Royal Dutch Airlines has a Facebook Messenger bot that provides flight information, and there are already multiple options for ordering pizza via chatbots.
 Chatbot technology could be refined for contact center use.
 Bot-enabled contact centers would empower customers to find their own solutions via messaging apps like Facebook Messenger or WhatsApp, social media platforms (Facebook, Instagram, Snapchat), or via SMS text messaging.
 Adding in voice control features like those already available from Amazon and Google, and the potential for a revolution in the way that customers access service options becomes clear.